Uberspace/lab/source/guide_ts3audiobot.rst

 TS3AudioBot_ is a open-source TeamSpeak3 bot, playing music and much more.

-.. warning:: For using the bot, you also need a TeamSpeak3_ server!
+.. warning:: To use the bot, you also need a TeamSpeak3_ server!

 ----